PeruZee/PlanetFunderInitiative/README.md

 <img src="img/266d266_245.png" class="inline"/>

 Step by Step, even The Mount Everest is climbable.
-We will donate 5% of every lottery to The Ocean Cleanup project.
-10% Loser cashback.
-50% Winner pool.
+We will donate 5% of every lottery to The Ocean Cleanup project for the first 12 months, users will be able to decide it later when they hold our tokens.

 **Licensed under the Eclipse Public License 1.0**